ceisserer/get-git-tag/README.md

 # get-git-tag

 This action gets tag name from commit that triggered the action and puts it into an environment variable GIT_TAG_NAME.
-It will also export is as an output named "tag".
+It will also export it as an output named "tag".

 You can also use optional parameters `tagRegex` and `tagRegexGroup` to extract a part from tag string.